engie-group/shaystack/README.md

 - layers - A lamdda layers shared with other lambdas
 - `template.yaml` - A template that defines the application's AWS resources.
 - `Makefile` - All tools to manage the project (Use 'make help')

+You can add some environement variable in `.env` file.

 The application uses several AWS resources, including Lambda functions and an API Gateway.
 These resources are defined in the `template.yaml` file.